akshatsynkcode/walletextension/README.md

 The extension requests the following permissions:

 - **Storage**: To save wallet information locally, including wallet addresses and balances.
-- **Active Tab**: To monitor wallet interactions across various tabs and ensure the correct dApp connection.
-- **Scripting**: To inject content scripts for interacting with dApps.
 - **Tabs**: To manage and monitor multiple browser tabs during wallet interactions.
-- **Web Navigation**: To navigate to dApps and handle interactions with blockchain-enabled websites.

 ## How to Install On Windows
 1. change the package.json change the build command with "build" : "node build-manifest.js chrome && cross-env TARGET=chrome webpack --config webpack.config.js" ,
 2. npm install --save-dev cross-env

 ## How to Install in Chrome